saksham219/saksham219.github.io/_posts/2024-05-08-How-many-children-in-a-family-Depends-on-who-you-ask.md

 ### Can we foresee this with expected values?

 Now, let's try to understand this phenomenon from a probabalistic point of view.
 In a population study, the estimate of the statistic "average number of average children in a family in this neighbourhood" is random.
-Another way of thinking about it is to ask, if we picked a random family or child in the neighborhood, what would be the number of children in that family?
+Another way of thinking about it is to ask if we picked a random family or child in the neighborhood, what would be the number of children in that family?
 This is _random_ (as we're choosing randomly).
 We can denote this using a random variable, and calculate probabilities of the random variable taking on different values.

 We denote $n_k$ to be the number of families in our population with exactly $k$ children. ($k \in \mathbb{N}\cup{0}$).
-This also means that that there are $\sum_{k=0}^{\infty} k n_k$ children in total.
+This also means that there are $\sum_{k=0}^{\infty} k n_k$ children in total.

 We then define two random variables: